sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 - EC2 instances are virtual machines that run in the cloud.
 - EC2 instances are billed by the hour or by the second.
-- EC2 instances can be launched in any of the AWS Availability Zones, which are geographically isolated from each other.
+- EC2 instances can be launched in any of the AWS Regions and Availability Zones, which are geographically isolated from each other.
 - EC2 instances can be scaled up or down on demand, so you can easily add or remove capacity as needed.
 - EC2 instances can be used to host a wide variety of applications, including web applications, databases, and application servers.